wp-plugins/playbuzz-oembed/readme.txt

 == Description ==

+Create playful content on playbuzz platform and embed them in any WordPress site.

+= About Playbuzz =

 [Playbuzz](https://www.playbuzz.com) is an open network for end users, publishers, bloggers and brands to create and share playful content such as quizzes, lists, polls and galeries.

+In minutes you can upgrade your site to include highly engaging viral content, using playbuzz's playful content.

+= Playbuzz oEmbed Plugin =

 Using this plugin you can embed playful content from playbuzz to your WordPress site using nothing but the URL.
 Just copy the item URL from [playbuzz.com](https://www.playbuzz.com) and paste it to your post text editor.
 Then simply click over to the visual editor to confirm that it loads properly.

-In minutes you can upgrade your site to include highly engaging viral content, using playbuzz's playful content.
+= More Information =

+For any questions or more information, please [contact us](https://www.playbuzz.com/contact).

 == Installation ==